 The Butler Center for Arkansas Studies, a department of the Central Arkansas Library System (CALS), was created in 1997 through an endowment by the late Richard C. Butler Sr. for the purpose of promoting a greater understanding and appreciation of Arkansas history, literature, art, and culture.

-Since 1978, the mission of the UALR Center for Arkansas History and Culture has been to collect and make available resources on Arkansas history and the region.
+Since 1978, the mission of the UA Little Rock Center for Arkansas History and Culture has been to collect and make available resources on Arkansas history and the region.
 These materials include letters, legal documents, photographs, maps, architectural drawings, pamphlets, books, journals, newspapers, and other materials.
 In total, the collections comprise about 10,000 linear feet, 70,000+ images, and approximately 8,000 books.

 Arkansas Studies Institute | 401 President Clinton Avenue | Little Rock, Arkansas 72201 | 501.320.5700

-Housing the holdings of the UALR Center for Arkansas History and Culture & the Butler Center for Arkansas Studies
+Housing the holdings of the UA Little Rock Center for Arkansas History and Culture & the Butler Center for Arkansas Studies